SAP-samples/teched2022-AI180/exercises/1_Subscribe to SAP Process Automation/README.md

 <br>![04](./images/004.png)

-5. Check if its processed and created successfully.
+5. Check if it is processed and created successfully.

 <br>![05](./images/005.png)